tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-05-05-executive-dashboards.md

 Why are executive dashboards so bad?

 In my consulting work, almost every company has lackluster reporting and dashboards.
-These days it's less a case of completely missing reporting (though that still happens) but rather the things the executive team are looking at regularly are poorly implemented and lack any real insight into the business.
+These days it's less a case of completely missing reporting (though that still happens) but rather the things the executive team are looking at regularly lack any real insight into the business.

 Most of my consulting work revolves around putting together some kind of strategic plan.
-It usually boils down to a kind of basic equation, something like this:
+It usually boils down to a kind of basic equation, something like:

-"If you invest \$$ into activities X, Y and Z then over 2 years we can achieve \$$$"
+*"If you invest \$$ into activities X, Y and Z then over 2 years we can achieve \$$$"*

 You secure buy-in from the key players, grab the money and get to work.